WHO WE ARE

 Tracy believes there is an important balance and role for both Eastern and Western medicine in maintaining health.
 She uses Evidenced Informed Practice to use relevant research findings to guide treatment in conjunction with ancient theory.
 She believes that Acupuncture fills a void of Western medicine in treating chronic illness, serving as a preventive medicine and fostering self-care, and especially in treating an individual on a mind, body and spirit level.
 Her interest in research extends to bridging knowledge from many perspectives and treatment modalities and bring that to her patients.
 Tracy believes that acupuncture offers an opportunity for healing without the side effects of many medications and for building a foundation for optimal health.

 As the mother of two young children, Tracy knows the challenge of incorporating self-care in a daily or weekly practice.
-She is excited to bring AcuPresent to help others incorporate mindfulness and wellness into their busy lives and experience the benefits.
+She is excited to bring AcuPresent to help others incorporate meditation and wellness into their busy lives and experience the benefits.